Awildanthony/MatMal/README.md

 **MatMal** is a behavior-driven malware detection and classification system that allows for lightweight, dynamic analysis of malware binaries.
 It runs binaries in sandboxed Podman containers, collects system behavior outputs (namely, `strace` logs and CPU usage metrics), and then converts these into timed-interval behavioral fingerprints (feature matrices).
 These fingerprints are then used to classify malware families and variants, improving detection accuracy for obfuscated or polymorphic malware.

 This repository hosts our dataset, along with the code used to generate it.
-To find our model code, please look HERE TODO.
+To find our model training/testing code, please refer to [this Colab notebook](https://colab.research.google.com/drive/1B__2sUCNqvPS7JtjgsBavFaz9ASNFJiI?usp=sharing).

 ---